How to buy shares for children in 2023

 Compare share trading accounts

 Important: The standard brokerage fee displayed is the trade cost for new customers to purchase $1,000 of either Australian or US shares.
 Where a platform charges different fees for both US and Australian shares we show the lower of the two.
 Where both CHESS sponsored and custodian shares are offered, we display the cheapest option.

 Open a robo-advice account

 If you're new to investing or just want to take more of a hands-off approach, you may want to sign up for an account with a robo-advice service.
-Robo advisers are essentially digital investment advisers, automatically managing your investments on your behalf based on your appetite for risk and financial goals.
+Robo-advisors are essentially digital investment advisers that automatically manage your investments on your behalf based on your appetite for risk and financial goals.

 Once again, it's possible to use a robo-advice service to invest on your child's behalf.
 The investments are held in your name for legal and tax purposes, but you act as a trustee for your child until they turn 18.